Volodymyr-M/docs/_tabs/getting-started.md

 Once you click on **Create new** project button, you're brought to a split screen containing your future list of tasks on the left and your Gantt chart on the right.
 Add your tasks one after another by clicking on the big **+** button in the bottom right and specifying **Name** and predicted **Duration** of each of them in **Add Task** dialog.
 Select both of your tasks in the list on the left and then click **Link selected tasks** toolbar button.
 This makes the tasks connected and the Gantt chart is updated.

-- To select multiple tasks on Android, hold your finger a little longer while tapping each task either in the list or in the Gantt chart.
+- To select multiple tasks on Android and iOS, hold your finger a little longer while tapping each task either in the list or in the Gantt chart.
-- On other systems click on tasks in the list or in the Gantt chart while holding _Ctrl_ or _Shift_.
+- On other platforms click on tasks in the list or in the Gantt chart while holding _Ctrl_ or _Shift_.

 Now that the tasks are linked if you decide to update the duration of the first task (by double-clicking it in the list or the Gantt chart and editing **Duration** field in **Task Properties** dialog), you can see how this change affects the schedule shifting the second task.